baberthal/CSBC-Elk-Stack/Interview-Questions/CloudSecurity.md

 * Allow access to the Kibana web interface running on the Elk-Stack-VM.

----

-* Allow HTTP access from my home network to the load-balancer
-  * Enables access to the DVWA application.
-The three web VMs that run the DVWA sit behind a load-balancer which is open to the internet.
-To access the web application, we need to allow HTTP access to the load-balancer.

-* Allow traffic over port 5601 to the Elk-VM from my home network
-  * Enables access to the Kibana web application from my home network so I can view all the information collected by the ELK stack.

 The above controls represent a fairly simple access control configuration.
 These scenarios need to be taken into account when securing access control to any cloud network.